tdfacer/explain-it.nvim/README.md

 #### Summarize a Block of Text

 <details>
 <summary>Sick of reading documents?
-Have ChatGPT summarize what your buffer says.</summary>
+Have OpenAI summarize what your buffer says.</summary>

   ![](https://github.com/trevordf/gifs/blob/main/summarize.gif)